-This webinar looks at effective techniques to identify and treat anxiety disorders.
-The focus will be on the root causes of anxiety symptoms, in particular early attachment trauma and difficulties in emotional processing.
+This online seminar looks at effective techniques to identify and treat anxiety symptoms.
+The focus will be on the root causes of unconscious anxiety, in particular early attachment trauma and difficulties in emotional processing.

 With a focus on the neuro-physiological correlates of anxiety, the workshop will illustrate how clinicians can monitor anxiety levels to ensure a ‘zone of safety’ so patients remain within a therapeutic window that facilitates therapeutic progress.
 The way in which processing unconscious emotions can be helpful in overcoming anxiety symptoms will also be explored.